metabase/metabase/docs/administration-guide/03-metadata-editing.md

-## The Data Model: editing metadata
+## The Data Model page: editing metadata

 The **Data Model** section of the **Admin Panel** contains settings to edit metadata for: